 Continuous Vulnerability Management

-CimTrak will continuously acquire, assess, and take action on information in order to identify vulnerabilities, remediate, and minimize the window of opportunity for attackers.
+CimTrak will continuously acquire, assess, and act on information to identify vulnerabilities, remediate, and minimize the window of opportunity for attackers.

 Control all hardware and software assets